 3. Tell Your Story

 The third step to becoming a member of Missio Dei Church is to tell your story.
 This involves telling your story in two different venues: online via a form & to your missional community.
 When you're ready to share your story (this includes both the story of your life & your faith journey), simply tell your MC leader and arrange a time to share your story during an MC gathering.
 You also need to tell your story via this form: Tell Your Story Form

 4. Sign the Covenant

-The final step in the Missio Dei Membership Process is to sign the church covenant.
+The final step in the Missio Dei Membership Process is to read and sign the church covenant affirmation.
 When you are ready we will send you an updated copy of our covenant for you to read through, pray over, and sign to join our family.